How To's

 • Loyal customers receive beginner education

-• High-intent users receive low-intent content
+• High-intent leads receive generic content

 Example